 One fatal day, Ashok withdraws a significant amount of cash from the bank to offer as a bribe to a politician and was driving off with Balram at the wheel.
 An unexpected turn of events happens, when Balram stops the vehicle in an isolated byway and attacks Ashok with a broken Whiskey bottle and leaves him to bleed to death by the roadside and runs away with the cash.
 He escapes to Bangalore with his nephew.

 Now a fugitive from his own state, Balram uses the money to build a taxi business and treats his workers with respect and dignity.
 He is the White Tiger who masterminded his escape from poverty.
 He compensates for the mistakes made by the drivers and pays them a fair wage.
 He loses connection with his family as returning will only make him lose his family’s honour.
 But will they even be alive as the Stork will have taken his revenge and shot them all dead anyway……

 Is it right for the poor to behave in this way to climb out of poverty?
 Can Balram pay for his sins by treating his employees justly?
-Are we all not in a chicken coup if not for the saving Grace of God?
-As for the Stork, is there a way out of his own chicken coop?
+Are we all not in a chicken coup if not for the transforming Grace of God?
+The abuser and the victim finding divine healing giving way to human flourishing.